 Increasing Complexity Can Mean Increasing Triggers

-Of course, as the lesson objectives get more complicated and more biology-focused, such as the study of genetic traits, Punnett Squares or hereditary diseases, so do the triggers.
+Of course, as the lesson objectives get more complicated and more biology-focused, such as the study of genetic traits, Punnett Squares, or hereditary diseases, so do the triggers.
 Delving deeply into the study of blood typing, congenital birth defects, and eye color can trigger anger, anxiety, feelings of abandonment, and more.

 At this level of education, it’s even more important that our kids recognize their feelings and talk through them.
-If you can have the conversation with your student, you can often coach them through how to talk with the teachers.
+If you can have a conversation with your student, you can often coach them on how to talk with the teachers.
 A saving grace of technology and social media is that they may be better tools for our kids to have this conversation with their teachers if talking one-on-one with the teacher feels intimidating.

 Again, as the complexity of the projects increases, you and your child will have to talk about how they prefer to handle it and what their options for self-advocacy could be.
 There are many options with these more complex assignments as well.
 One mom advocated for her child to be able to study the genetic lineage of a person of the student’s choosing in deference to her child’s discomfort with sharing limited personal details.
-Other moms have done something similar with studying one famous person in context of complex historical timelines.
+Other moms have done something similar by studying one famous person in the context of complex historical timelines.

 You Don’t Have to Dread The Family Tree Assignment

 There is a myriad of ways to handle the hard conversations surrounding family-history-focused assignments.
 It doesn’t have to be rife with such dread and anxiety for us parents.
 With a little preparation, a little advice from parents who have been through it already, and some creative problem-solving skills between you and your student, you can help your child claim ownership and voice in whatever way feels comfortable to her.

 Image credits: Anderson Ferreira de Deus; blog author; Joe Hall